privacysandbox/draft-ietf-protected-audience-key-value-service/draft-ietf-protected-audience-key-value-services.md

     * tstr => tstr
   }
   ; One value to be returned in response for one key
   ; If a keyValues object exists, it must at least contain one key-value pair.
-If no key-value pair can be returned, the key group should not be in the response
-}
+  ; If no key-value pair can be returned, the keyGroupOutput object should not be in the response }
 ~~~~~